 Generative artificial intelligence (AI) services like ChatGPT are changing higher education in unprecedented ways.
 Faculty, staff, and students are asking important questions regarding the acceptable use of these services and are looking to campus leaders for guidance.
-Many of these questions are in turn directed to the Minnesota State system office.

 In September 2023 system office representatives from Academic and Student Affairs, Information Technology, the Office of General Counsel, Human Resources, and the Office of Equity and Inclusion gathered to discuss the impact of generative AI on higher education and the acceptable use of generative AI services in the system.
 The group reviewed existing policies and guidelines from institutions outside the Minnesota State system, reviewed existing board policies and system procedures for applicability, and from there, developed an outline of guidance items based on questions from faculty, staff, and administrators in the system.
-This guidance document is the result of that effort.
+The System Office published the first version of this guidance document as a result of that effort in March 2024.